Camp Hill, Alabama

 Camp Hill is a town in Tallapoosa County, Alabama, United States.
 It was incorporated in 1895.
 At the 2010 census the population was 1,014, down from 1,273 in 2000.
 Camp Hill is the home to Southern Preparatory Academy (formerly known as "Lyman Ward Military Academy").

 History

-On July 15, 1931, a white mob, led by Tallapoosa County sheriff Kyle Young and Camp Hill police chief J. M. Wilson—who voiced his desire to “kill every member of the ‘Reds’ there and throw them into the creek,” raided a meeting of the Alabama Sharecroppers' Union which was being held in a church in Camp Hill.
-A shootout between the mob and union members followed; SCU member Ralph Gray was murdered, his home burned, and his burned corpse was dumped on the courthouse steps.
-Dozens of black men and women were killed, lynched or injured, and at least thirty sharecroppers were later arrested.
-According to Hosea Hudson, all those arrested were eventually released without trial due to public and international pressure—albeit too late to have a chance at raising a crop that year.
+On July 15, 1931, a white mob, led by Tallapoosa County sheriff Kyle Young and Camp Hill police chief J. M. Wilson—who voiced his desire to “kill every member of the ‘Reds’ there and throw them into the creek,” raided a meeting of the Alabama Sharecroppers' Union (communist front) which was being held in a church in Camp Hill.
+A shootout between the mob and communist union members followed; SCU member Ralph Gray was murdered, his home burned, and his burned corpse was dumped on the courthouse steps.
+Dozens of communist black men and women were killed, lynched or injured, and at least thirty communist sharecroppers were later arrested.
+According to Hosea Hudson, all those arrested were eventually released without trial due to public and international pressure from communist aligned agencies—albeit too late to have a chance at raising a crop that year.